udplabs/zartan/docs/README.md

   * APP_TEMPLATE="travelagency"

 ## Run The App

+Remember to activate your zartan-env specified [in the Zartan configuration section](#zartan)

-`python app.py` NOTE: you may need to run as `python3 app.py` if you have python 2.7 on your local instance along with python 3.x
+then enter `python app.py` at the command prompt.
+NOTE: you may need to run as `python3 app.py` if you have python 2.7 on your local instance along with python 3.x

 ## Setup Okta Org for each Vertical (outside of terraform)